banga/git-split-diffs/README.md

 ### Narrow terminals

-Split diffs can be hard to read on narrow widths, so if we cannot fit two lines of `min-line-width` on screen, we revert to unified diffs.
+Split diffs can be hard to read on narrow terminals, so we revert to unified diffs if we cannot fit two lines of `min-line-width` on screen.
 This value is configurable:

 ```
 git config split-diffs.min-line-width 40